Active in New York, N.Y.

 Collection Summary: An interview of Mel Bochner conducted 1994 May, by Lizbeth Marano, for the Archives of American Art.

-Biographical/Historical Note: Mel Bochner (1940- ) is a conceptual artist of New York, N.Y.
+Biographical/Historical Note: Mel Bochner (1940- ) is a conceptual artist of New York, New York.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.
 Funding for this interview was provided by the Horace Goldsmith Foundation.